12 EFFECTIVE Ways To Remove Yellow Stains On Nails

-Here are some effective ways to get rid of yellow nail stains from nail polish.
+Here are some effective ways to get rid of yellow nail stains on your nail bed.
 Dark and red nail polishes can leave stains on your nails, it's a very common thing.
 But not to worry, we have some ideas to help get rid of those stains on your natural nails.

 Sometimes, the staining can go into the many layers of the nail and for those who have extremely stained nail beds, you might have to wait it out until your nails grow out.

 If the nails are stained slightly yellow from your nail polish and you can see that it's a very light staining, you can try to remove it with some natural ingredients.

 So let's get into the tips on how to get rid of nail staining due to dark nail polishes.
 Then we'll share some ideas on how you can prevent yellow nail stains in the future.